Vimpelcom hires former Verizon Wireless finance chief

 "There are many TMT (technology, media and telecoms) companies present on Nasdaq ... and we think it is a natural step for Vimpelcom to be included into that very strong group of companies," Vimpelcom Chief Executive Jo Lunder said in a telephone interview.

-NYSE and Nasdaq compete fiercely for company listings, although Russian companies which join overseas stock exchanges tend to favor the London Stock Exchange, which is closer.
+NYSE and Nasdaq compete fiercely for company listings, although Russian companies which join overseas stock exchanges tend to favour the London Stock Exchange, which is closer.

 Vimpelcom will join other Russian technology-focused companies on Nasdaq such as search engine Yandex and expects to begin trading on September 10.